-Jennifer has significant project siting experience, including the application of NEPA, NHPA, and other environmental laws on tribal and public lands, including with respect to large linear multi-state energy and infrastructure projects.
+Jennifer has wide-ranging project siting experience, including the application of NEPA, NHPA, and other environmental laws on tribal and public lands, including with respect to large linear multi-state energy and infrastructure projects.

-Jennifer is a proven problem-solver with significant transactional, regulatory and litigation experience involving very complex matters with both legal and policy components.
+Jennifer has deep transactional, regulatory and litigation experience involving very complex matters with both legal and policy components.